hsaghir/hsaghir.github.io/src/content/posts/2026-04-17-hello-again.md

 ---

 It has been a while.
 The last post on this blog is from **2019**, and the one before that from 2017.
-In the years since I've written plenty — in notebooks, in drafts, in papers — but very little of it landed here.
+In the years since I've written plenty, in notebooks, in drafts, in papers, but very little of it landed here.
 This post is a short note to mark the restart.

 ## What changed

-- **The site.** The previous version of this blog was on a Jekyll stack that had quietly rotted — old jQuery, old build tools, a theme that wouldn't cleanly rebuild.
+- **The site.** The previous version of this blog was on a Jekyll stack that had quietly rotted, old jQuery, old build tools, a theme that wouldn't cleanly rebuild.
 Pipe-cleaning turned out to be harder than starting over, so I did.
 The new site is a modern static setup with Markdown content, dark mode, view transitions, and KaTeX for math.